F1 Beginners Guide

 • Hypersoft [C5]

 And as you may have noticed, these names were pretty overwhelming.
-Also, the medium tyre was the hardest Tire rarely used.
+Also, the medium tyre was the hardest tyre to rarely ever be used.
 So they kicked the Superhard and Supersoft Tyres out and renamed the remaining from C1 to C5, C5 being the softest Tire

-But what does the "hardness" of an Tyre mean?
+But what does the "hardness" of a Tyre mean?

-Back in the days the drivers could choose their Tyres but now Pirelli dictates a set of 3 Compounds (C1-C5) for every weekend but the Tyres always have to be related.
-For Example C5 can only be used with C4 and C3 and couldn't be used with C1 and C2 so the only possible Tyre variations for a weekend are:
+Back in the day, the drivers could choose their tyres but now Pirelli dictates a set of 3 Compounds (C1-C5) for every weekend but the tyres always have to be related.
+For Example, C5 can only be used with C4 and C3 and couldn't be used with C1 and C2 so the only possible Tyre variations for a weekend are:

 from softest to hardest Compound selection